aymanapatel/learning-notes/OSS/README.md

 # Licenses

-Look this [site](https://choosealicense.com/) to get hold of all possible licenses
+Look this [site](https://choosealicense.com/) to get hold of all possible licenses.

 ## BSD: The first OSS License

 Initial licenses were created at Universities.
 BSD license was created by UC Berkley in 1990.
 It was used for the BSD OS, a Unix-like operating system.
 It is a permissive license.
-BSD licnese 1 is not a OSI approved for its 'advertising clause" which requred acknowledgement that the software is developed by UC Berkely and its contributors.
+BSD licnese 1 is not an OSI approved for its 'advertising clause" which requred acknowledgement that the software is developed by UC Berkely and its contributors.
 This clause was later removed in the subsequent revisions to make it OSS compliant.